 There were three other autographed pictures of which he was particularly proud.
 He was in all of them, posing with some of the most respected preachers and evangelists in the world at that time; men whom he considered his contemporaries: Billy Graham, Robert Schuller, Pat Robertson, and Jerry Falwell.

 Other photos were of the Pastor with rich and famous corporate moguls, movie stars, and politicians.
 Several had spoken before his congregation and appeared on his television program.
 Celebrity appearances always drew more viewers—and more donations.

 In years past the Pastor received many personal gifts from admirers.
 A church member who once owned a Cadillac dealership donated a new model every year to Morehouse Ministries for the Pastor’s personal use.

 Another executive routinely arranged for his company’s Lear jet to fly the Pastor around the country for speaking engagements.
-Other wealthy friends—with second homes in Aspen, Scottsdale, and Orlando—made their retreats available to the Pastor for holidays, vacations, and sabbaticals for writing books.
+Other wealthy friends—with homes in Aspen, Scottsdale, Bel Air and Orlando—made their retreats available to the Pastor for holidays, vacations, and the writing of books.

 Almost lost in the clutter of celebrity photos was a small oil painting given to him years ago by a now-deceased church member.
 Though it lacked in artistic quality, the Pastor was intrigued by the subject.
 It was a crucifixion scene that portrayed Christ, flanked on both sides by the two criminals.

-What intrigued the Pastor was that one of them was pictured in the foreground and sported a saintly, glowing halo like Christ’s.
+What intrigued the Pastor was that one of the criminals was pictured in the foreground and sported a saintly, glowing halo like Christ’s.
 “Praise God,” he often commented to visitors, “even the worst of sinners can become saints.”
+Continue to Chapter 5 >